MartinDM/Risk-Insights-Visualiser/README.md

 - **Residence History** - Black house icons mark historical residence locations
 - **Reverse Geocoding** - Fetches street addresses, postcodes, and countries from lat/lng coordinates
 - **Interactive Popups** - Click markers to see location details, dates, and residence types

+### 3. Map Views (Single & Multi)

+- **Single Map**: View one person's current location and residence/location history with toggleable residences.
+- **Multimap**: Plot multiple selected people at once for quick comparison of current locations.

+### 4. Profile Modals

+- From the table or map, open a modal with individual profile details for a focused view without navigation.

+### 5. Date-of-Birth Filtering

+- Use the calendar range picker to filter customers by DOB.

 ## Getting Started